castwide/vscode-solargraph/README.md

 * `solargraph.useBundler`: Use `bundle exec` to run solargraph.
 (If this is true, `solargraph.commandPath` is ignored.)
 * `solargraph.bundlerPath`: Path to the bundle command.
 * `solargraph.checkGemVersion`: Check if a new version of the Solargraph gem is available.
 Default is true (recommended).
 * `solargraph.diagnostics`: Enable diagnostics reporting.
-See [Solargraph Tips](http://solargraph.org/tips) for diagnostics options.
+See [the configuration guide](https://solargraph.org/guides/configuration) for diagnostics options.
 * `solargraph.completion`: Enable autocompletion.
 * `solargraph.hover`: Enable tips on hover.
 * `solargraph.autoformat`: Enable automatic formatting while typing.